 Notes

-Make ahead of time.
-We do not suggest making any fried foods ahead of time, but you can make the filling in advance.
-Store in an airtight container in the refrigerator for up to 48 hours.
+Prep ahead of time.
+Make the chicken filling in advance and store it in an airtight container in the refrigerator for up to 48 hours.

 Baking directions.
-Place the rolled flautas seam side down in a lightly greased 9-x-13-inch baking dish or on a metal baking sheet.
-Spray with olive oil cooking spray and bake at 350°F for 20 minutes.
+Place the rolled flautas seam side down in a lightly greased 9×13-inch baking dish or on a metal baking sheet.
+Spray with olive oil cooking spray and bake at 350ยฐF for 20 minutes.

 Nutrition